 When a sugar glider jumps to a tree, it extends and spreads its legs out to flatten and stretch the connective patagium to create something with its body called an airfoil.
 This aerodynamic force allows a sugar glider to control its speed and direction.
 By adjusting its arms and legs it changes the airflow, much like the wings of a bird or airplane, but it does not flap its arms up and down to create lift.
 This is why a sugar glider has to rely on the height of a tree or wind to carry it to where it wants to go.

 What Other Animals Have Patagium?

 Sugar gliders aren't the only animals that have this special kind of connective skin.
 Other creatures have the same, or variations of, this patagium and can either fly or glide.

 - Flying Squirrels - These rodents have the same patagium as sugar gliders and are basically the North American version of the adorable Australian marsupials we keep as pets.
 Many people often confuse flying squirrels for sugar gliders and vice versa but they are different species.

 - Bats - In these mammals, the patagium actually allows flight.
 It is more of a membrane that is attached to the wing bones which are designed for full flight.
 Bats also flap their arms up and down to create lift.

 - Pterosaurs - These now extinct flying dinosaurs had patagium that probably enabled it to fly like a bat does today.

-A few other animals around the world have different kinds of patagium.
-No matter where in the world they are found or how much or how little patagium they may possess, the special flaps of skin and membranes help them collect their food while gliding (or flying) from tree to tree.
+A few other animals around the world also have different kinds of patagium but no matter where in the world they are found, or how much or how little patagium they may possess, these special flaps of skin and membranes help them collect their food while gliding from tree to tree.
 By better understanding your sugar glider's normal behaviors, you'll be better prepared to offer an appropriate environment that is not only safe and secure but also enriching, fun, and spacious.